Python SDK Reference¶

 ¶

-Get the global default trace router sender
+Get the global default trace router sender (from global namespace)

-Returns: TraceSender: The global router's sender
+Returns: TraceSender: The global namespace's router sender

 Examples: >>> sender = get_global_router_sender()